lamastex/TDAOnABrainNetwork/README.md

 # working-manuscript-TopologicalDataAnalysisOnABrainNetwork
 working-manuscript-TopologicalDataAnalysisOnABrainNetwork - for Kieran Barber

+# Flagser
+This can be obtained from here: https://github.com/luetge/flagser Alternatively, it can be cloned from the command line.

 # General_biol
 Requirements to run files:
 pip install h5py, pip3 install pyflagser, cons_locs_pathways_mc6_Column